 Guardians found a survivorship loophole and started marrying those they were supposed to serve.
 In order to claim their royalties and wealth as their own, they often murdered their tribal spouses.

 Of the estimated 60 tribal members killed, a vast majority of the murders have gone unsolved.
-This is the story told today in the book and coming movie Killers of the Flower Moon.
+This is the story told today in the book and movie Killers of the Flower Moon.

 While the tale is tragic, it does offer a sense of closure.
 In 1999, the Osage Nation sued the United States over the mismanagement of their royalties and land rights.
 While the case lingered on for more than a decade, the US settled in 2011 for $380million. (that's just over $500million in Brandon's 2022 economic climate)